 - Valid History of Disease (month and year the diagnosis of the disease was confirmed)

 - Official Record from the Oregon ALERT Immunization Information System

 Clinical Training / Screening / Immunization Record Documentation Deadlines:

 All training and screening documentation required for clinical MUST BE paid for in full, completed, documentation submitted & confirmed with the school business office by the following deadlines:

-- NA-1 & MA trainings and screenings are DUE BY THE END OF THE DAY OF THE SCHEDULED MIDTERM EXAM or the student may not go into the clinical setting.
+- NA-1 & MA trainings and screenings are DUE BY NOON THE DAY OF THE SCHEDULED MIDTERM EXAM or the student will not go into the clinical setting.